Isospectral Graph Transformations, Spectral Equivalence, and Global Stability of Dynamical Networks: Isospectral Graph Reductions

 \subsection{Sequential Reductions}

-As any reduction $\mathcal{R}_S(G)$ of a graph $G\in\mathbb{G}$ is again a graph in $\mathbb{G}$ it is natural to consider sequences of reductions of a graph as well as to what degree a graph can be reduced.
-To do so we extend our notation to an arbitrary sequence of reductions.
+In section 3.2 we observed that any reduction $\mathcal{R}_S(G)$ of a graph $G\in\mathbb{G}$ is again a graph in $\mathbb{G}$.
+It is therefore natural to consider sequential reductions of a graph $G\in\mathbb{G}$.
+This requires that we first extend our notation to sequences of isospectral reductions.